phette23/c4l21-learn-to-love-the-command-line/content/052-intermediate.md

 Wait a minute, why didn't that work?
 Can you see the difference between passing names.txt to `uniq` and `cat`?
 Any guesses as to why this did not remove all the duplicates?

 I find it counterintuitive but what `uniq` actually does is eliminate duplicate _adjacent_ lines.
-So to find a unique list of values we want to first `sort` and then `uniq` our names file.
+So to find a unique list of values we want to first `sort` and then `uniq` our names.
 How do we do this?
 Using **output redirection** to "pipe" the output of `sort` to the input of `uniq`.
 Output redirection is one of the most powerful features of the command line:

 Input
 {: .label .label-green}